I've been working for several years with adults in career transition or spouses who wish to return to the job market after several years "off"!

 WHAT SHOULD I EXPECT?

-The bilan de compétences has 3 phases.
-2 or 3 months are necessary for its realization, because of several appointments (on average between 10 and 12) spaced in time.
+The "bilan de compétences" has 3 phases.
+4 to 5 months are necessary for its realization, because of several appointments (on average between 12-15) spaced in time.

 Preliminary Phase: Demand Analysis